EmmyAnieDev/Learn-Laravel/README.md

 -   An example of a foreign key can be a user_id, which must exist in the users table in order to establish a relationship with a different table.

 -   INNER JOIN: This is a type of join that returns only the rows that have matching values in both tables involved in the join.

+-   OUTTER JOIN (LEFT JOIN): This is a type of join that returns all rows from the left table and the matching rows from the right table.